Pubis (Pubic Bone)

 Internal (Posterior) Surface: This surface faces posterosuperiorly, forming the anterior wall of the lesser pelvis.

-Symphyseal (Medial) Surface: The medial surface of the pubic bone of left and right hip bones articulate with each other via symphyseal cartilage, forming pubic symphysis joint.
+Symphyseal (Medial) Surface: The medial surface of the pubic bone of left and right hip bones articulate with each other via symphyseal cartilage, forming the pubic symphysis joint.
 The curved area below the pubic symphysis is known as the pubic arch, one of the sexually dimorphic areas of the pelvis.
-In males, the arch is v-shaped, whereas, in females, it is usually wider.
+In males, the arch is v-shaped, whereas, in females, it is usually broader.

-Pubic Crest: The superior aspect of the body is marked by a rounded thickening, called pubic crest.
+Pubic Crest: The superior aspect of the body is marked by a rounded thickening called the pubic crest.
 This crest separates the anterior and posterior surfaces of the bone.
 On its lateral end, the pubic crest features the pubic tubercle.
 This tubercle serves as a point of attachment for the inguinal ligament.

-2. Superior pubic ramus
+2. Superior Pubic Ramus